emMVeess/bbcf-unlimited-community-edition/README.md

-# Blazblue Centralfiction Unlimited Mod: Community Edition
+# BBCF Unlimited Mod: Community Edition
 A mod for Blazblue Centralfiction making characters reminiscent of their Unlimited counterparts from games past.

 Many changes from the characters of games past, including changes towards characters introduced in Centralfiction.